lukstafi/ppx_minidebug/README.md

         "test/test_debug_show.ml":21:8:
 ```

-### Tracking: `if` and `match` case branches, anonymous and insufficiently annotated functions
+### Tracking: control flow branches, anonymous and insufficiently annotated functions

 Using the `%track_`-prefix rather than `%debug_`-prefix to start a debug scope, or using the `%debug_trace` extension point inside a debug scope, enables more elaborate tracking of the execution path.
-It logs which `if` and `match` branch is taken.
+It logs which `if`, `match`, `function` branch is taken.
+It logs the loop index of `for` loops.
 It logs functions even if the return type is not annotated, including anonymous functions; in particular, it logs type-annotated arguments of anonymous functions.
 To selectively disable these logs, use `%debug_notrace`.
 Note that it disables the logs on a lexical scope, not just on the annotated syntax node (e.g. a specific `if` or `match` expression).

 If you get fewer logs than you expected, try converting `%debug_` to `%track_`.